You want smart political talk without the meltdowns?

 Why didn't the Supreme Court stand by the Alien Enemies Act that was already upheld by the Supreme Court?

-We always ask nominees to the Supreme Court if they're withhold pre if they'll hold up precedent.
+We always ask nominees to the Supreme Court if they withhold press, if they'll hold up precedent.

 And apparently there are too many people on that court that were unwilling to do so.

-Well, obviously, I very much agree with the dissents by uh the the solid conservative justices and our friends, Clarence Thomas and Sam Alito.
+Well, obviously, I very much agree with the dissents by the solid conservative justices and our friends, Clarence Thomas and Sam Alito.

-Uh one of my side note, Sean, one of the proudest things I've ever done is as a lawyer on the Senate Judiciary Committee, ensure that we got Sam Alito on the United States Supreme Court in 2005.
+One of my side note, Sean, one of the proudest things I've ever done is as a lawyer on the Senate Judiciary Committee, ensured that we got Sam Alito on the United States Supreme Court in 2005.

 That's a whole story in and of itself.

-But but Robert, but but Thomas and Alito, they get this right.
+But Thomas and Alito, they get this right.

 And that's what's at stake here.